Discontinuous shear thickening in biological tissue rheology: Acknowledgements

-{\it Acknowledgements ---} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885146).
-D.B. acknowledges support from the National Science Foundation (grant no. DMR-2046683), the Alfred P. Sloan Foundation and The Human Frontier Science Program.
+The authors would like to thank Ludovic Berthier for interesting discussions.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885146).
+D.B. acknowledges support from the National Science Foundation (grant no. DMR-2046683), the Alfred P. Sloan Foundation and The Human Frontier Science Program (Ref.-No.: RGP0007/2022) and the NIGMS of the National Institutes of Health under award number R35GM150494.